This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Use: Walls in high-traffic spaces.
 Trim, Doors, & Cabinets.

-Semi-gloss paint sheen offers an attractive, bright shine that is a bit less reflective than gloss paint.
-It is a great option for trim, doors, and windows as it can handle regular wear and tear.
-Plus, due to its resistance to moisture and mildew, semi-gloss paint is also a great choice for walls in areas with higher levels of humidity.
-And one of the biggest benefits of semi-gloss paint is that it is more durable and easier to clean compared to paints with a flat or matte finish.
+Semi-gloss paint sheen offers an attractive, bright shine that is less reflective than gloss paint.
+It is a great option for trim, doors, and windows, as it can handle regular wear and tear.
+Plus, due to its resistance to moisture and mildew, semi-gloss paint is also a great choice for walls in areas with higher humidity levels.
+One of the biggest benefits of semi-gloss paint is that it is more durable and easier to clean than paints with a flat or matte finish.